WHAT IS A WRIST FRACTURE?

 - Discoloration of wrist or hand, in severe fractures

 In less complex cases of wrist fractures, conservative treatments such as closed reduction and casting or splinting may be indicated.
 In more severe or complex cases, a wrist fracture may require surgery for proper repair and healing.
-In either case, physical therapy is often recommended for patients following a wrist fracture, whether they have been through surgery or not.
+In either case, PT is often recommended for patients following a wrist fracture, whether they have been through surgery or not.
 This is especially true when returning to sports or other activities that involve the wrist.
-Our team at Exchange Physical Therapy Group can work with you to determine the best treatment plan and help you get back to the activities you love.
+Our team can work with you to determine the best treatment plan and help you get back to the activities you love.

-If you are suffering from a wrist fracture, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from a wrist fracture, visit one of our locations.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.